pixelated/puppet-pixelated/README.md

     leap test

 When this completes Pixelated should be ready and available on port 8080 on your LEAP provider.

-**Bug Alert:** Sometimes the dispatcher does not start automatically.
-If you get a "connection refused" when trying to access Pixelated, please start the dispatcher manually.

-    leap ssh node1       # log into LEAP node /etc/init.d/pixelated-dispatcher-proxy start

-# 4 Troubleshooting

-The dispatcher uses Docker to run the user agents for the individual users, i.e. the user agent is not directly visible in the process list because it runs inside a docker container.
-To view the currently running instances log into the Pixelated provider, using `leap ssh node1` for example, and use the Docker commandline

-    root@node1:~# docker ps
-    CONTAINER ID        IMAGE                                   COMMAND                CREATED             STATUS              PORTS                      NAMES
-    070171caaa1d        pixelated/pixelated-user-agent:latest   "/bin/bash -l -c '/u   4 hours ago         Up 3 hours          127.0.0.1:5000->4567/tcp   erik

-In the last column you can see the user name.
-It is possible to access the log files for this instance as follows:

-    docker logs <username>

 Have fun!